 Get exclusive member benefits & effect social change.
 Join Today

-These symptoms are serious and should be investigated by your eye doctor or primary care doctor immediately.
-Leaving them untreated can increase your risk of eye damage or loss of sight.
+Symptoms can be serious and leaving your eye untreated can increase your risk of eye damage or loss of sight.
+Read on to learn more about causes, symptoms, treatments, and prevention.

 The most common cause of combined eye burning, itching, and discharge is an eye infection.
 Common causes of eye infections include:

 The most common eye infection is conjunctivitis, also known as pinkeye.
 Conjunctivitis is an infection of the conjunctiva.
 The conjunctiva is the thin membrane found along your eyelid and part of the eye itself.
 This inflammation affects the tiny blood vessels in the conjunctiva, causing the characteristic pink or red eye.